Complication rate for hip/knee replacement patients

 Comparing individual hospital rates to U.S. national rate

 To assign hospitals to performance categories, the hospital’s interval estimate is compared to the U.S. national hip/knee complication rate.
-If the interval estimate includes and/or overlaps with the national crude hip/knee complication rate, the hospital’s performance is in the “no different than U.S. national rate” category.
-If the entire interval estimate is below the national crude hip/knee complication rate, then the hospital is performing “better than U.S. national rate.”
-If the entire interval estimate is above the national crude hip/knee complication rate, its performance is “worse than U.S. national rate.”
+If the interval estimate includes and/or overlaps with the national observed hip/knee complication rate, the hospital’s performance is in the “no different than U.S. national rate” category.
+If the entire interval estimate is below the national observed hip/knee complication rate, then the hospital is performing “better than U.S. national rate.”
+If the entire interval estimate is above the national observed hip/knee complication rate, its performance is “worse than U.S. national rate.”
 Hospitals with fewer than 25 eligible cases are placed into a separate category that indicates that the hospital does not have enough cases to reliably tell how well the hospital is performing.